Lithium motorcycle batteries are becoming increasingly popular thanks to their small size, lighter weight and non-toxic construction.

-Taking its entire life span into account, a SHIDO Lithium Battery works out to be about 2/3 of the price of regular lead-acid battery, making it much more economical.
+Taking its entire life span into account, a SHIDO Lithium Battery works out to be about half the price of a regular lead-acid battery, making it much more economical.

-The maintenance-free SHIDO Lithium Batteries contain no environmentally hazardous substances.
+The maintenance-free JMT Lithium Batteries contain no environmentally hazardous substances.
 As they can neither leak nor explode, they can be fitted in any position, including upside down.
-SHIDO Lithium Batteries are IP68 waterproof.
+JMTLithium Batteries are IP68 waterproof.

-Depending on the model, SHIDO Lithium Batteries are three to four times lighter than the equivalent lead-acid batteries.
+Depending on the model, JMT Lithium Batteries are three to four times lighter than the equivalent lead-acid batteries.
 For a common fitment like the YTX9-BS you’ll save around 2.2kg

-Size-wise, SHIDO Lithium Batteries match the dimensions of their equivalent lead-acid batteries.
+Size-wise, JMT Lithium Batteries match the dimensions of their equivalent lead-acid batteries.
 Universal terminals allow for easy connection.